Ask Away: How Do I Ask for a Raise?

 Welcome to Ask Away, Recruiter.com’s new weekly column!
-Every Monday, we’ll pose an employment-related question to a group of experts and share their answers.
-Have a question you’d like to ask the experts?
+Every Monday,we’ll pose an employment-related question to a group of experts and share their answers.
+Have a question on employment data you’d like to ask the experts?
 Leave it in the comments, and you might just see it in next week’s Ask Away!

 This Week’s Question: While many people may feel like they deserve a raise, they often don’t broach the subject with their supervisors.
 It’s a nerve-wracking and tricky situation!
 So, this week, we ask: what’s the best way to ask for a raise?
 How can people confidently raise the issue with their supervisors — and get the reward they deserve?

 “Asking for a raise can be like walking into a sea of the unknown, so being prepared will give you the confidence you need to go through the process, because if you don’t ask, the answer is always no.

 “Be prepared before making that step and know exactly what it is that you are asking for and why you are asking for it.
 Take documentation to substantiate what you are asking for and approach it as more of a conversation, rather than a ‘This is what I want’ type of situation.
 Have an open discussion with your supervisor about your performance, the duties in your role, and what you are prepared to additionally contribute based on the raise that you are asking for.